-…is a set of techniques or, more exactly, a particular emphasis on certain techniques, within the field of simulating stuff.
-An agent based simulation designed to approximate the behaviour of some real-world system will tender to eschew partial differential equations or fixed-point methods in favour of, say, breaking down a large system into the component chunks that make it up.
+…comprise a particular emphasis within the broad field of simulating stuff.
+An agent based simulation designed to approximate the behaviour of some real-world system will tend to eschew partial differential equations or fixed-point proofs in favour of, say, breaking down a large system into the component chunks that make it up.
 If we were looking at a simulation of an economy, an agent-based version might start from the individual humans buys and selling within that economy.
 Within that simulation we might be interested in working out, say, ‘given what we know about humans and can simulate, what does that tell us about markets’?
-“Bottom-up” modelling would be a more suggestive name.
+“Bottom-up” modeling would be a more suggestive name.

 - Roll your own using Nicky Case’s amazing Emoji protoype.

 - Nobel Laureate, Thomas Schelling’s 1969 Racial segregation model based on checkers pieces

 - Finite Element Models for simulating the behaviour of materials (e.g. at CSIRO or the National Crash Analysis Centre, these get called agent based models, and although accurate as far as it goes, it smells funny.
 That’s only one step away from calling all numerical quadrature “agent based modelling”, and then where do our funding applications go?

 - As a kind of primordial ancestor, the classic Ising spin glass model